 - If a petty pick-pocket, a nobody in the grand scheme of the universe, had instead been a Doting Parent who worked hard and treated his family with kindness all his life, Dio Brando, The Tyrant who remade The World, would have grown up to be just another honest yet equally faceless laborman in Victorian London...

 - And more importantly; the Joestar/Kujo family's legacy as Warriors and Heroes would never have been awakened without him finding George, accidentally saving his life, which in turn led to Dio's vicious bullying of Jonathan in childhood.
 Like-father Like-Son, after all.
-Though linking with the above, even if the Joestar/Kujo's legacy would never awaken, no threats would come to the world because Dio would grew as a honest man.
+Though linking with the above, even if the Joestar/Kujo's legacy would never awaken, no threats would come to the world because Dio would grow to be a honest man.
+Well, except for the Pillar Men...

 - Unwitting Instigator of Doom: See Pet the Dog above.

-- Younger Than They Look: He's in his 50s, but looks to be much older, especially in the 2012 adaptation.
+- Younger Than They Look: He's in his 50s, but looks to be much older, especially in the 2012 adaptation, but it's probably justified due to his rough lifestyle and excessive alcoholism.

 Voiced by: Aiko Iwamura (TV anime)